-Getting to your feet on the Pop-up Surf Pro and there is no benefit of the wave dropping out from beneath.
+Getting to your feet on the Pop-up Surf Pro is tricky and there is no benefit of the wave dropping out from beneath you.
 I have used mine a lot now and have become far more aware of where my arms and feet are when when I make a drop.

 It does cost quite a bit, £136.99 at the time of writing, but this thing is rock solid and imagine it buys you that time to get into the wave of your life a second earlier.
 It's all about margins.

 Another tool that is handy for a quick blast is my Carver Skateboard.